-18.401 Pay Plan.
+Pay Plans 18.401

-The Pay Plan shall include the schedules of pay ranges for all unilaterals and all employees covered by a collective bargaining agreement that has limited bargaining rights under Wisconsin Statutes Section 111.70.
+The Pay Plans shall include the schedules of pay ranges for all County employees.

 Schedules shall consist of minimum and maximum rates of pay and the intermediate pay steps.
-The objectives of the Pay Plan shall be:
+The objectives of the Pay Plans shall be: